nikolockenvitz/tools/README.md

   Availble on https://nikolockenvitz.de/counter.
   Can be controlled by the buttons or by keyboard (-/+ and arrows).

-- decisionmatrix

-  Webpage to create decision matrices.
-  It's available on https://nikolockenvitz.de/decisionmatrix but you can also run it locally or host it yourself.
-  You can change, add and delete alternatives and criterias and also move them with drag'n'drop.
-  The matrix is auto-saved in local storage, but you can also download it as CSV.

 - matrix

   Matrix like animation based on https://github.com/parambirs/matrix.